pingevt/drupal-react-widgets/drupal-react-widgets.md

 ---

-# Drupal's Archetecture
+# Drupal's Underlying Archetecture

 [node edit form...]

+^ We can also easily edit one piece of a node in code without having to load the entire Node Edit form.

 ---

-# Drupal's Archetecture
+# Drupal's Underlying Archetecture

 - Entities
 - Fields